Martel Maxwell

 Martel Maxwell (born 9 March 1977) is a Scottish television presenter and journalist.
 She has been one of the presenters of the property show Homes Under the Hammer since 2017.
 She also writes a column for the Dundee-based newspaper Evening Telegraph.

 Early life

-Maxwell was born on 9 March 1977, and was raised in Dundee.
+Maxwell was born on 9 March 1977, and was born and raised in Dundee.
 She attended the High School of Dundee, before studying law at the University of Edinburgh and then taking a postgraduate diploma in law at the University of Dundee.
 Instead of continuing with law, Maxwell turned to journalism.

 Newspaper journalism

 Maxwell's first post was as a graduate intern at The Sun taking a diploma in newspaper journalism at London City University.
 After seven years at The Sun writing for city, women's news, and showbusiness, she went freelance.
 Maxwell wrote some freelance opinion pieces for The Scottish Sun and since 2013 has written a weekly column for local paper Evening Telegraph in Dundee.